Special Accommodation Closed Areas

 Detention (“public custody”) is ordered in writing by an order, justified in law and in fact by the designated prosecutor within the Prosecutor’s Office attached to the Court of Appeal of Bucharest, upon a motivated request by IGI.[7]

-In general asylum seekers are not detained.
-The main categories of asylum seekers detained are those who have applied for asylum from detention and whose application has been assessed in the accelerated procedure.
+In most cases, asylum applicants are not detained.
+The main categories of asylum applicants detained are those who have applied for asylum from detention and whose application has been assessed in the accelerated procedure.

-In 2023, a total of 1316 foreigners were detained in the public custody centres (Arad and Otopeni), according with the information provided by IGI-DAI[9] and the Public Custody Centre of Arad.[10]
-In the Arad centre were 993 foreigners from which 37 women and 1 person with disabilities.
+In 2023, a total of 1,316 foreign nationals were detained in the public custody centres (Arad and Otopeni), according with the information provided by IGI-DAI[8] and the Public Custody Centre of Arad.[9]
+993 third-country nationals were detained in the Arad centre.
+Out of them, there were 37 women and 1 person with disabilities.

-According to the JRS representative many of the asylum seekers in Arad detention centre were relying on information received from the other detainees, saying that the legal counsellor from Timișoara is not providing legal counselling anymore to asylum seekers in Arad.
+According to the JRS representative, many of the asylum applicants in Arad detention centre were relying on information received from the other detainees, saying that the legal counsellor from Timișoara is not providing legal counselling anymore to asylum applicants in Arad.
 This was also confirmed by the detainees interviewed by the author.
 Conversely, the director stated that legal counselling is provided by the legal counsellor from Timișoara, however, he never saw her in the detention centre in 2021, but he stated that he saw her at an interview conducted through videoconference.

 [1] Article 19^7(1) Asylum Act.